JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

     See the [`Dispatchers.Main` documentation](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-main.html) for details.

-For details on different levels of code sharing, refer to the [](#levels-of-code-sharing) section.
+Dependencies may differ depending on your code-sharing approach.
+See [](#levels-of-code-sharing) for details.

 ## Using ViewModel in common code